 Evie Rosen of Wisconsin had been knitting handmade afghans for homeless shelters when she came upon an idea that would help others get involved.
 Rather than asking yarn crafters to knit an entire blanket, she could ask them to knit a square that could be pieced together with others to make a final, finished blanket.
 In 1991, she founded Warm Up America, a nonprofit that collects hand knitted or crocheted squares measuring 7 inches by 9 inches, and then pieces them together to make warm, handmade blankets for those in homeless shelters and hospital nurseries.
 It's perfect for knitters and crocheters that want to help but may not have the time to make a complete blanket.
 Find out where to mail your square at the Warm Up America site.

 6. WildCare's Baby Bird Nest Campaign

 When volunteers at WildCare, a wildlife rehabilitation center in San Rafael, California, noticed that the baby birds in their care were getting bruises and injuries from the small bowls they were using as makeshift nests, they put out a call out to their community for ideas.
 Local yarn crafters responded by making handmade nests to cradle the orphaned birds.
 The knitted nests were perfect, and before long WildCare had an overwhelming supply thanks to the dedicated network of volunteers.
 So they began sharing the nests with other rehabilitation centers around the country.
-The 2016 campaign for knitted bird nests has not yet begun, but you can check out the WildCare website to find the details when they are posted.
+You can check out the WildCare website to find the details for when the next knitted nest campaign begins.